RESEARCH STARTER

 Plant-derived agricultural products are very diverse.
 Timber products include materials derived from trees in renewable forests.
 Grain crops such as corn, rice, and wheat are grasses that produce edible seeds.
 Cotton, flax, and hemp are the principal fiber plants grown in the United States, although less important crops such as ramie, jute, and sisal are also grown.
 Fruit crops refer to the fruit from a variety of perennial plants that are harvested for their refreshing flavors and nourishment.
 Nut crops such as pecan, walnut, and almond refer to those woody plants that produce seeds with firm shells and an inner kernel.
 Vegetable crops are extremely diverse and range from starchy calorie sources (such as potatoes) to foods that supply mainly vitamins and minerals (like lettuce).
 The world’s three most popular nonalcoholic beverages are derived from coffee, tea, and cocoa plants.
 Spice crops are plants grown for their strong aroma or flavor, and drug crops are plants that have medicinal properties.
 Ornamental crops are grown for aesthetic purposes and are divided into florist crops (flower and foliage plants) and landscape crops (nursery plants).
 Forage crops include clover, alfalfa, and other small grain grasses grown to feed livestock and a variety of straw crops for haymaking.
 Specialty crops, grown for their high cash value, include sugarcane, tobacco, artichokes, and rubber.

 Careers in agricultural science are as varied as the field of agriculture itself.
 Many agricultural scientists work in basic or applied research and development for federal or state governmental agencies, colleges and universities, or private industry.
 Some people trained in agricultural science advance to administrative positions, managing research and development programs or marketing or production operations in companies that produce food products or agricultural chemicals, supplies, and machinery.
 Other agricultural scientists work as consultants to agricultural enterprises.
 The actual nature of the work being performed by agricultural scientists can be broadly divided into food science and technology, plant science, soil science, and animal science.
-Over 35,000 people were employed in agricultural and food science in the United States in 2023.
+Over 38,000 people were employed in agricultural and food science in the United States in 2024, according to the Bureau of Labor Statistics (BLS) in 2025.
 These numbers did not include those college and university faculty members who were trained in one of the areas of agricultural science.

 Social Context and Future Prospects